typestruck/merochat/README.md

 * Zero tolerance for bots, spammers or perverts

 A note on naming: mero is the Guarani word for melon.
-Hence the fruit theming.

 ### Contributing

 Pull requests are welcome!
-We have a [spec](docs/README.md).
-Issues correspond to spec items, but feel free to contact me (or just fork the thing) if you wish to help.
+Feel free to contact me if you need help, or would like to know more about PureScript.

 See [CONTRIBUTING](CONTRIBUTING.md) for how to get started and [ARCHITECTURE](ARCHITECTURE.md) for a high level overview of the project.